 The problem is semantics, and it is easy to see why.
 There are many terms used to advertise a product’s sustainability, a highly complex and multidimensional topic difficult to summarise in a single word.
 As a result, there is often confusion around the real meaning of terms, which leads to misinformed purchases and disposal decisions.

 So which product is better for the environment?
 We’ll clarify the terms.

-This is a broad and generic term; something that simply breaks down.
+This is a broad and generic term, something that simply breaks down.
 That’s it.
-We can call paper “degradable” as it will degrade in a fire, in water, in the air if left outside and even when stomped upon, regardless of time taken to do so.
+We can call paper “degradable” as it will degrade in a fire, in water, in the air if left outside and even when stomped upon, regardless of the time taken to do so.
 Most things will degrade over time, including plastic to some degree, at widely varying rates.
-A plastic that will take 100’s of years to break down can be labelled as “degradable”.
-The problem with this term is that we cannot infer the time frame nor method of degradation, and it says nothing about what it will degrade in to.
+A plastic that will take hundreds of years to break down can be labelled as “degradable”.
+The problem with this term is that we cannot infer the time frame or method of degradation, and it says nothing about what it will degrade into.
 The term can encompass physical degradation without any chemical change.
-It’s a pretty useless term and unfortunately, many products labelled “degradable” are perceived as a guilt-free, eco-friendly choice to the consumer.
+It’s a pretty useless term, and unfortunately, many products labelled “degradable” are perceived as a guilt-free, eco-friendly choice by the consumer.